PauloEMGAlexandre/PauloEMGAlexandre/README.md

 ## Saudações!
-Sou o Paulo, também conhecido como Padu.
+Sou o Paulo, um estudante de Ciência da Computação.

-Estudo Ciência da Computação na UniSul, e atualmente faço estágio na Compass.

-Estou aprendendo Java e...
-Uma grande quantidade de outros tópicos.

-## Greetings!
-I'm Paulo, also known as Padu.

-I study CompSci at UniSul, and am currently doing an internship at Compass.

-I'm learning Java and...
-A variety of other topics.
 <!--
 **PauloEMGAlexandre/PauloEMGAlexandre** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.